PhilReedData/TEFCluster/README.md

 been identified, and map how the topics relate to each other.
 (Topics with more terms in common appear in close proximity on the intertopic distance maps).
-Interpretting the _LDAvis_ output can help to further refine the LDA process.
+Interpreting the _LDAvis_ output can help to further refine the LDA process.

 After running the LDA process on the whole set of documents, it was repeated with subsets for each of the gold, silver and bronze awarded institutions,